kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.8.0/guides/table-readonly-table-customization.md

 ## Understanding `change` event
 It will be easier for you to customize the table when you understand the `change` event flow in the Table.
->The table cell will listen `change` event from the component inside the cell and assign that new value to the field.</br>
+>The table cell will listen `change` event from the component inside the cell and assign that new value to the corresponding `field` value.<br>

 ### Create an App
 Create an app that includes a blank space field with the id "space".